Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 What are schemata?

-Here is how Piaget defines a schema: “a cohesive, repeatable action sequence possessing component actions that are tightly interconnected and governed by a core meaning.”
+Piaget describes schema as “a cohesive, repeatable action sequence possessing component actions that are tightly interconnected and governed by a core meaning.”

 Let’s break this down with a simple example: A child recognizes a cow on a farm.